notchhill/project-beanz-2.0/documentation/ProjectUpdate.md

 - Added make test, make testclean (it's supposed to be one word) to our Makefile
 - Removed references to 'root' and replaced it with references to 'head'; we are using a linked list, not a tree
 - Removed pushBack method and input function. pushBack's functionatlity has been incorporated into the load method, and input's functionality has been incorporated into the main routine
 - Edited section 3.0 of design.md to include a more fleshed out description of how our classes/functions will be implemented.
-Specifically, section 3.5 got a huge update, with 3.4 getting some minor touches.
+Specifically, section 3.5 got a huge update, with 3.4 getting some minor touches
-- The search method is now split into two methods called search (but a new version of search), and match.
+- The search method is now split into two methods called search (but a new version of search), and match
+- The official name of the game is now Project Beanz 2.0: Refried Beans.
+Note that the names of the files, directories, and executables will not change
+- The Display method now has various measures to ensure the text prints in a more legible format.
+Done by printing a newline every ten ' ' characters.
+Display also now ignores any strings that are only composed of spaces or tabs.
+- Match now returns an empty string instead of NULL
+- The load method now has support for both Windows and Linux (hopefully)
+- Added various shortcuts to the game sequence (detailed in the Miro Chart if you can find them) for demonstration purposes.
+The Miro Chart also now contains information on who authored which parts of the game